Revised February 2023, June 2017, April 2011, April 2008, January 2007

 Originally approved October 2000

 Optimal utilization of the emergency department (ED) includes the timely evaluation, management, and stabilization of all patients.
 Once admitted, patient care is most effectively and safely delivered on inpatient units.
-Boarding of admitted patients in the ED represents a failure of inpatient bed management and contributes to lower quality of care, decreased patient safety, reduced timeliness of care, and reduced patient satisfaction.
+Boarding of admitted patients in the ED represents a hospital-wide failure and contributes to lower quality of care, decreased patient safety, reduced timeliness of care, reduced patient satisfaction, an increased number of patients leaving without being seen, and increased mortality.
 Additionally, it directly contributes to ED crowding due to the resultant loss of bed and resource capacity.
+ED crowding and its negative impacts on patients are due to misaligned health care economics and financial pressures on hospitals.
 As ED boarding is a hospital-wide problem, ED leadership, hospital administrators, EMS directors, community leaders, state and federal officials, hospital regulators and accrediting bodies must work together to find solutions to this problem.
 In order for the ED to continue to provide accessible and high quality patient care, the American College of Emergency Physicians (ACEP) believes that:

 - Hospitals bear the responsibility of ensuring the prompt transfer of admitted patients to inpatient units as soon as the disposition decision by the treating emergency physician has been made.
 Additionally, in the event of ED boarding, hospitals must have established over-capacity contingency plans in place.

-- If transfer of admitted patients to inpatient units is delayed, the hospital must provide the supplemental nursing staff necessary to care for the patients boarded in the ED.
+- ED patient boarding leads to quality and patient safety issues as well as impacts physician and staff wellness and retention.
+If transfer of admitted patients to inpatient units is delayed, the hospital must provide the supplemental nursing staff necessary to care for the patients boarded in the ED.

 - In the event that the number of patients needing evaluation or treatment in an ED is equal to or exceeds the ED’s treatment space capacity, admitted patients should be promptly distributed to inpatient units regardless of inpatient bed availability, for example, to inpatient hallways.